timonweb/django-tailwind/docs/migration.md

        python manage.py tailwind start
        ```

-13. If all went well, you should now be on the latest *Django Tailwind* version with your previous styles preserved.
+13. If all went well, you should now be on the latest version of *Django Tailwind* with your previous styles intact.